Author has written 5 stories for Hardy Boys/Nancy Drew.

-Blood Circles: Voodoo Doll (1st tale written -- posted, complete.
+Blood Circles: Voodoo Doll (posted, complete.
 Based on ep of same name.)

 House on Possessed Hill (set 3 years before Voodoo Doll -- posted, complete.
 Based on ep of same name.)

 In Excelsis Deo (set 9 years before Voodoo Doll -- complete, posted.
 Original: the '70s show Frank & Joe as kids).

-Blood Circles: The SF Vampire (set two months after the end of Doll -- now being posted.
+Blood Circles: The SF Vampire (set two months after the end of Doll -- posted, complete.
 Original.)

-Arson & Old Lace (Frank/Nancy, and based on the ep of the same name -- work in progress, not yet posted)
+Arson & Old Lace (Frank/Nancy, based on the ep of the same name -- work in progress, upcoming)

 The Witchmaster's Key (not yet posted, work in progress -- TV show rework of the infamous blue-spine)

 Sole Survivor (yes, THAT episode. not yet posted, in progress)

-Wind That Shakes The Barley (my retake on "Last Kiss of Summer". not yet posted, in progress)
+Wind That Shakes The Barley (my retake on "Last Kiss of Summer".
+Working title only; not yet posted, in progress)

 Heritage (Original, not yet posted, in progress)